How to join our Group

 We're always interested in hearing from motivated candidates with a background in synthetic organic chemistry, polymer chemistry, biochemistry or related fields.
-All our projects are multi-disciplinary, offering excellent opportunites to work with National/International collaborators.
+All our projects are multi-disciplinary, offering excellent opportunities to work with National/International collaborators.

 Excellent candidates with a background in biomaterials, polymer science, protein expression or carbohydrate chemistry should express their interest to Prof Matt Gibson.
 We will advertise when any positions are available.
-If you have already secured your own funding (e.g. goverment sources, charities, research councils) or you would like to apply for your own funding (e.g. Marie Curie, EPSRC post-doctoral fellowships, Welcome Trust Fellowships) email Matt directly.
+If you have already secured your own funding (e.g. government sources, charities, research councils) or you would like to apply for your own funding (e.g. Marie Curie, EPSRC post-doctoral fellowships, Welcome Trust Fellowships) email Matt directly.
 Please enclose a 2 page CV including a full publication list (including those in preparation or submitted).

-March 2019 Start.
+March 2019 Start

 There are strict Mobility Criteria for these positions; At the time of recruitment, the applicant must not have resided or carried out his/her main activity (work, studies, etc...) in the country of the host institution (employer) for more than 12 months in the 3 years immediately prior to his/her recruitment under the project.
 Compulsory national service and/or short stays such as holidays are not taken into account.